 - f.
-Does the Extra Expense coverage of the Policies cover losses incurred to minimize the harm to Plaintiff and members of the Class' premises because of COVID-19 and/or the Stay-at-Home Orders? - g.
-Does the Ingress and Egress coverage of the Policies cover the losses caused by Plaintiff and the Class Members' inability to access their premises? - h.
-Does the Sue and Labor coverage of the Policies cover losses caused by suspension in business due to COVID-19 and/or the Stay-at-Home Orders? - i.
-Has Defendant breached its Policies by refusing to cover COVID-19 related losses? - j.
+Does the Extra Expense coverage of the Policies cover losses incurred to minimize the harm to Plaintiff and members of the Class' premises because of COVID-19 and/or the Stay At Home Orders? - g.
+Does the Sue and Labor coverage of the Policies cover losses caused by suspension in business due to COVID-19 and/or the Stay At Home Orders? - h.
+Has Defendant breached its Policies by refusing to cover COVID-19 related losses? - i.
 Are Class members entitled to reasonable attorneys' fees and expenses? - 69.
 Predominance.
 The questions set forth above predominate over any questions affecting only individual persons, and a class action is superior with respect to considerations of consistency, economy, efficiency, fairness, and equity to other available methods for the fair and efficient adjudication of the claims asserted herein.
 Specifically, thousands of business are impacted by Defendant's denial of coverage for COVID-19 losses and their claims arise from a common factual predicate, which is the nationwide shutdown and suspension of activities due to the virus. - 70.
 Typicality.
 Plaintiff's claims are typical of those of the Classes as Plaintiff was subject to the same or similar policy provisions and the losses for all members relate to COVID-19 and the related closure orders and the claims arise from the same legal theories. - 71.
 Superiority.
 A class action is the appropriate method for the fair and efficient adjudication of this controversy.
 Defendant has acted or refused to act on grounds generally applicable to the Class and Missouri Subclass.
-The presentation of separate actions by individual Class members and Missouri Subclass members would create a risk of inconsistent and varying adjudications, establish incompatible standards of conduct for Defendant, and/or substantially impair or impede the ability of Class members to protect their interests.

-- 72. Adequacy.
-Plaintiff is an adequate representative of the Class and Missouri Subclass because he is a member of the Class and its interests do not conflict with the interests of those it seeks to represent.
-The interests of the Class members will be fairly and adequately protected by Plaintiff and its counsel, who have extensive experience prosecuting complex class litigation. - 73.
-Declaratory Relief and certification under Rule 23(b)(2) of the Federal Rules of Civil Procedure.
+The presentation of separate actions by individual Class members and Missouri Subclass members would create a risk of inconsistent and varying adjudications, establish incompatible standards of conduct for Defendant, and/or substantially impair or impede the ability of Class members to protect their interests. - 72.
+Adequacy.
+Plaintiff is an adequate representative of the Class and Missouri Subclass because it is a member of the Classes and its interests do not conflict with the interests of those Plaintiff seeks to represent.
+The interests of the Class members will be fairly and adequately protected by Plaintiff and its counsel, who have extensive experience prosecuting complex class litigation.

+- 73. Declaratory Relief and certification under Rule 23(b)(2) of the Federal Rules of Civil Procedure.
 On information and belief, Defendant has refused, or intends to refuse, coverage due to COVID-19 business interruption and other covered losses for all, or most, policyholders with covered Policies and final injunctive and/or declaratory relief mandating that Defendant cover the losses of Class members is appropriate respecting the class as a whole. - 74.
 Issue Class and Modification of Class Definitions and Creation of Subclasses.
 In the alternative, Plaintiff reserves the right to seek certification of one or more common issues pursuant to Rule 23(c)(4).
-In addition, Plaintiff reserves the right to modify the definitions of the class and/or create subclasses either by amendment to the complaint or by motion for class certification, including but not limited to subclasses for policyholders with each of the following Policy provisions: Business Interruption, Civil or Military Authority, Extra Expense, Ingress or Egress and/or Sue and Labor and/or other subclasses as may be appropriate or necessary.
+In addition, Plaintiff reserves the right to modify the definitions of the class and/or create subclasses either by amendment to the complaint or by motion for class certification, including but not limited to subclasses for policyholders with each of the following provisions in the Policies: Business Income, Civil Authority, Extra Expense, and/or Sue and Labor and/or other subclasses as may be appropriate or necessary.

-COUNT I: DECLARATORY AND INJUNCTIVE RELIEF - BUSINESS INTERRUPTION

-(On behalf of Nationwide Declaratory Judgment and Injunctive Class and Missouri Subclass)
+COUNT I: DECLARATORY AND INJUNCTIVE RELIEF - BUSINESS INCOME (On behalf of Nationwide Declaratory Judgment and Injunctive Class and Missouri Subclass)